 10. Echo Fox (1-17)

-This was just an ugly Summer Split for Echo Fox and one they want to soon forget.
+This was just an ugly Summer Split for Echo Fox and one they want to forget soon.
 After finishing the 2016 Spring Split strong, Echo Fox took down Renegades in a tiebreaker match to claim seventh place and avoid relegations.

 That led many to believe that Echo Fox would have a strong showing in the Summer Split, especially now that they could field an entire team.
 (They were mired with visa issues throughout the Spring Split.)
 That clearly did not happen.